Muhammed-Rahif/GH-Notify/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
 about: Use this for any other issues.
 Please do NOT create blank issues
-title: '[OTHER]'
+title: "[OTHER]"
 body:
     - type: markdown
       attributes:
-      value: '# Other issue'
+          value: "# Other issue"
 ---